Balsamic Blueberry Baked Brie with Bacon

+Balsamic blueberry baked Brie with bacon.
+All of those b words can’t be wrong!
 I don’t know about you, but my heart goes all aflutter at the sight of ooey gooey cheese, especially when it’s in a sweet and savory combination like this cheesy appetizer recipe.
-Dip some crackers, apple slices, or a spoon into this Balsamic Blueberry Baked Brie Recipe with Bacon.
+Dip some crackers, apple slices, or a spoon into this Balsamic Blueberry Baked Brie Recipe with Bacon for an easy gluten free appetizer recipe perfect for any occasion.

 The other day I was reminded how socially awkward I truly am.
 On the morning radio show I listen to, they were talking about small talk, and I realized how I manage to screw up small talk in different settings.
 I make it through the “Hi, how are you, and how is your family?” stage, but beyond that, I’m kind of a bumbling fool, especially when I don’t know people very well.

 Sometimes I just don’t say anything.
 I’ll make a snap decision that I’m just not fitting in well, you know, as the science-geek-turned-food-blogger-recluse that I am.
-I used to spend my days mixing chemicals in a lab, and now I spend my days taking pictures of food and sharing it on social media and “talking” to my friends who live in my computer.
+I used to spend my days mixing chemicals in a lab, and now I spend my days taking pictures of things like easy peanut butter banana snacks and sharing it on social media and “talking” to my friends who live in my computer.
 So I just feel like I either stick out like a sore thumb or blend into the background totally unnoticed or totally uninteresting.

 Worse than that is when I latch on to one thing someone says and then start rambling endlessly about myself, and then say something that is just weird or goofy or too much information or, heaven forbid, unintentionally offensive.
 I try to stop myself, but once I get going, well, it’s just a slippery slope, and it’s not until hours later that I realize I should have asked the person I was talking at something about themselves.